 Design

-The researchers utilized Figma to lay out the application modules, including the registration, the home, dashboard and repository for the user to access.
+The researchers utilized Figma to lay out the application modules, including the registration, the home, the dashboard and the repository for the user to access.
 An activity diagram was used to map the flow of activity, processes and workflow when using the app.
 A use case diagram was designed to illustrate the interactions between the user and the system as they navigate the functionalities provided.
-The sequence diagram was used for visualizing the flow of messages and behavior during each executed process.
+The sequence diagram was used for visualizing the flow of messages and behaviour during each executed process.